Unit 8.2

 No and not have different position in the sentence.

-- No before nouns without articles and with -ing form to mean “not any”;
+No is used before nouns without articles and with -ing form to mean “not any”.

-- Not before nouns (with articles), adverbs, adjectives and verb.
+Not is used before nouns (with articles), adverbs, adjectives and verb.
 It appears also before the words any, enough, many, much.

 Example

-- The professor is not clearly explaining the lesson.
+• The professor is not explaining the lesson.

 Use